City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `AUTH_SIGNKEY`: Secret string used to sign and validate the auth tokens.
 Arbitrary.
 * `CERT_SELECTION`: Possible values are `test` and `prod`.
 Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
 The certificates are stored in the `certs` directory.
 * `FRONTEND_BASE_URL`: Base URL for frontend.
 Used e.g. in redirecting the user during SSO process.
+* `HTTP_LOG_LEVEL`: Optional.
+A pino logger level as string.
+Defaults to 'info'.
+Use 'debug' or 'silent' to hide HTTP access logs.
 * `IDP_ENTITY_ID`: Entity ID of the identity provider, Suomi.fi in this case.
 Defined in the IdP metadata XML.
 * `JSON_LOGS`: If evaluates to true, use JSON log format.
 * `JWT`: Secret string used for JWTs.
 Arbitrary.